geeksforsocialchange/gfsc-v3/README.md

-# Geeks for Social Change - TEST
+# Geeks for Social Change - TEST2

 New site build for [Geeks for Social Change](https://gfsc.studio) using Hugo static site generator.